Joshmogil/english_to_python/README.md

-Side project building a plain english interpreter using LLMs.
+Experiment building a plain english interpreter using LLMs.

 To use: